stockphrase/no-silo/content/courses/workshops/peer-review.md

 ## Step I: Make a basic outline

 Construct a brief outline of your partner's essay by listing the main idea contained in each paragraph.
 Your focus should be on the paper's *argumentative structure*, so concentrate on identifying the essay's `thesis` and the supporting `claims.` Approach each paragraph as if it were a single unit of meaning.
-For the moment, the paragraph is all that exists: what claim does it make? what is its purpose?
+What claim does it make?
+What is its purpose?
 Try, as best you can, to state the main idea of each paragraph in a single sentence.

 The radically simplified version of the essay that results from this process may help expose logical weaknesses or problems with organization; at the same time, a simplified outline often inspires new ideas for the revision or expansion of the essay.

 - If more than one claim is detected in a paragraph, it is often a sign that the paragraph lacks `focus`.
-Place *all* the claims you detect from a paragraph in the outline, but indicate that paragraphs with multiple claims may be a problem in a note to its author.
+Place *all* the claims you detect from a paragraph in the outline, but flag the paragraphs with multiple claims in a note to the author as they may require revision.

 - If the paragraph does not present an overtly argumentative claim of some sort, try to characterize its purpose in the essay.
 For example, a paragraph may provide `background information` to help the audience understand the context of the essay's argument.

 - If there is no clear claim or purpose detectable in the paragraph, make a note of this confusion in the outline.

-- It is helpful if you number the paragraphs for ease of reference: P1, P2, etc.
+- It is helpful if you number the paragraphs for ease of reference: P1, P2, and so on.

 ---